hzha3/Vehicle-Auction-Price-Analysis/README.md

 # Vehicle-Auction-Price-Analysis
-According to McKinsey’s report, the used-car market is more than twice size of the new car market in US.
-So, in order to better serve customers in used-car market, we want to investigate what features that a customer value most.
+According to McKinsey’s report, the used car market is more than twice the size of the new car market in the US.
+So, in order to better serve customers in the used car market, I want to investigate what features a customer values most.

-So using the car auction price dataset, I try to figure out what kind of used-cars that customers are willing to pay for a lot of money, i.e., what is the common characteristic of used-cars sold in low, medium, and high price.
+So using the car auction price dataset, I try to figure out what kind of used cars customers are willing to pay for a lot of money, i.e., what is the common characteristic of used cars sold at low, medium, and high prices.